Multi Unit Housing

 Download 1800 Pixels JPEG Image.

 Harness the clarity of this 1800-pixel image for your prints—perfectly sharp at 6 inches with 300 DPI and equally clear at 12 inches when adjusted to 150 DPI.
-Press pass?
-Download high-res, watermark-free images.
-Or, get immediate access to low-res images without accreditation.
-For photo credit information, refer to the Image Credits Section.
+High-res, no watermark images await those with press accreditation.
+For instant access, download a low-res version.
+Acknowledgements for photographs are in the Image Credits Section.

 Shigeki Kumazawa Catch The Wind